What is Gradient Boosting?

 One popular regularization parameter is M, which denotes the number of iterations of gradient boosting.
 M stands for the number of decision trees in the entire model when the decision tree is the base learner.

 A larger number of gradient boosting iterations reduces training set errors.
 Raising the number of gradients boosting iterations too high increases overfitting.
-The monitoring of the error of prediction from a distinct validation data set can help in choosing the optimal value for the number of gradients boosting iterations.
+Monitoring the error of prediction from a distinct validation data set can help choose the optimal value for the number of gradients boosting iterations.

 In addition to using the number of gradients boosting iterations as a regularization parameter, one can use the depth of trees as an efficient regularization parameter.
 When the depth of trees increases, the model is likely going to overfit the training data.